Having optional lessons doesn’t mean having no lessons

 THE SUPER FREAK OUT SUBJECTS

-Under Super Freak Out I would choose Maths and Literacy, and when students are a bit older, Science.
-The rest, as far as I am concerned, come under B: Important if a student is interested.
+Under Super Freak Out we would choose Maths and Literacy, and when students are a bit older, Science.
+The rest, as far as we are concerned, come under B.

 Freedom of Choice of Action in Democratic Community is our definition of what takes place in a Democratic Free School.